 An options contract offers the right, but not the obligation, to purchase or sell an underlying asset, which could be a commodity or a stock at a specific date later, under predetermined conditions.

 In ancient ages, transactions of goods with hidden option features were an integral part of trade and commerce.
 In the early days, commercial agreements mainly included elements that were a lot like options.
 These were packed into a semi-structured agreement that the merchant convention governed.

 Between the 16th to 18th centuries, exchange trading for forward and option contracts began on the Antwerp bourse.3

 By the mid-17th century, a standardized clearing process in active options trading began on the Amsterdam bourse.
-There was an active market of derivative contracts In the Amsterdam bourse, whose underlying asset was the Dutch East India Company’s stock.
-The Dutch East India Company was considered to be the world’s first initial public offering.
+There was a vibrant market of derivative contracts In the Amsterdam bourse, whose underlying asset was the Dutch East India Company’s stock.
+The Dutch East India Company was considered the world’s first initial public offering.

 After the Glorious Revolution, stock and options trading slowly moved to London.
 By the late 17th century, trading in both options and forward contracts emerged as an essential activity in London’s Exchange Alley in England.